teiniker/teiniker-lectures-embedded-cicd/embedded-architectures/layered/design-patterns/dependency-injection/README.md

 * **Interface Injection**: Client exposes method for receiving dependency.

+## Other Design Patterns

+When we compare the Dependency Injection Pattern with other Design Patterns, the following differences in functionality and application emerge.

+### Dependency Injection vs. Factory Method

+#### Purpose:

+* **Dependency Injection**: Externalizes object creation: dependencies are given to an object.

+* **Factory Method**: Encapsulates object creation within a subclass, letting subclasses decide which concrete class to instantiate.

+#### Use Cases:

+* **Dependency Injection**:
+    - Swapping implementations at runtime.
+    - Unit testing with mocks or stubs.
+    - Configurable behavior without changing code.
+    - Reducing coupling in layered architectures.

+* **Factory Method**:
+    - Creating objects based on dynamic conditions.
+    - Object creation with additional logic.
+    - Avoiding direct dependency on concrete classes.

 ## References

 * Martin Fowler: [**Inversion of Control Containers and the Dependency Injection Pattern**](https://martinfowler.com/articles/injection.html).
 2004